 St. Paul reassures us that even in the face of suffering, doubt, and strife, “We know that all things work for good for those who love God” (Romans 8:28).
 This was actually the first line in the second reading of the Seventeenth Sunday in Ordinary Time (July 30th).
-I actually planned to write this post on Saturday.
-I am grateful that my friend took me to see the newest Spiderman movie in theaters for my birthday because I would not have made the connection to Paul’s message and the anxiety that both St. Martha and I share.
+I planned to write this post on Saturday.
+I am grateful that my friend took me to see the newest Spiderman movie in theaters for my birthday.
+God allowed the simple occasion of a movie to help make the connection between Paul’s message and Martha’s anxiety.
 We know that all things work for good for those who love God.
-This timeless message also reminds me of this Lauren Daigle song I heard on the radio this weekend as week.
-The song is titled Trust in You and here are the lyrics:
+This timeless message also reminds me of this Lauren Daigle’s Trust in You

 Going into writing this post, I had some anxiety about how I would finish it properly.
-What I have learned is that God will transform the ordinary– in this case my anxiety and work experiences and raise it to a newness of creation.
+What I have learned is that God will transform the ordinary.
+In this case, God took my anxiety and work experiences and raised it to a newness of creation.
 Sharing my birthday with the feast day of St. Martha of Bethany is an honor and a privilege.
 While I can wait to get another year older I cannot wait to celebrate this wonderful saint’s feast day again next year!

 During a recent training seminar at my job, we took a test to determine our social style.
 To no surprise, I landed almost exclusively in the category of a thinker social style.
 Simply put, as a thinker I tend to enjoy viewing the entire process and need time to go over changes in my mind.
 I also tend to ask lots of clarifying questions.
 Along with my thinker social style I am also a director—a person who tends to be results oriented and a problem solver.
 I bring my social style up, well in large part because as a thinker I am compelled to provide a little background to my current situation!